Chicago bars, Lakefront Trail allowed to reopen with safety restrictions city announces; Millennium Park reopened Monday

-Mayor Lori Lightfoot, alongside The Chicago Department of Health and Chicago Park District, announced the reopening dates that are expected in the coming weeks.
+Mayor Lori Lightfoot, alongside The Chicago Department of Health and Chicago Park District, made the announcement Monday.

-"We are thrilled to be taking these long-awaited steps forward in reopening our city by safely bringing our bars back online with outside service, and, of course, taking our first, cautious move toward reopening our beloved lakefront," said Mayor Lightfoot.
-"Though we still have a long way to go before life fully returns to normal, we are able to make these important steps thanks to the commitment and collaboration with our local businesses who have been true partners throughout this unprecedented crisis, as well as our fellow Chicagoans who have done their part to keep their communities protected by being responsible and preventing the spread of this disease."
+"We are thrilled to be taking these long-awaited steps forward in reopening our city by safely bringing our bars back online with outside service, and, of course, taking our first, cautious move toward reopening our beloved lakefront," she said.

+Bars with outdoor areas, patios, rooftops, retractable roofs or indoor spaces where 50 percent or more of a wall can be removed will be allowed to open on Wednesday, June 17.

+Tables must be spaced six feet apart and can accommodate only six people or less, and seating is limited to two hours.
+Alcohol sales must also end at 11 p.m. each night.
+Patrols are encourage to wear face masks and practice hand hygiene as well.

 RELATED: Illinois has largest decrease in COVID-19 cases across US: report